Summer - Logistics

 Computers / Internet Access

 All students are required to bring a laptop.
 FLBS will work with students unable to bring a laptop due to financial hardship.
-MS Office is also recommended for optimal collaboration with faculty and peers.
+MS Office is recommended for optimal collaboration with faculty and peers.
 See individual course syllabi for specific laptop requirements.

 A laptop will allow enrolled students to access: